AdobeDocs/aem-forms-automated-conversion-service.en/help/prefill-submit-forms-automated-forms-conversion-service.md

 **Use Case:** You generate an adaptive form with no data binding using the Automated Forms Conversion service and configure MYSQL database as the data source.
 You bind the adaptive form fields using the rule editor to prefill field values.
 Modify the field values, if necessary, and submit data to the crx-repository.

-Execute the following steps to use [rule editor](https://helpx.adobe.com/experience-manager/6-5/forms/using/rule-editor.html) to invoke form data model service to bind fields and prefill values in an adaptive form.:
+Execute the following steps to use [rule editor](https://helpx.adobe.com/experience-manager/6-5/forms/using/rule-editor.html) to invoke form data model service to bind fields and prefill values in an adaptive form:

 1. Select the **sample loan application form** in the **output** folder and tap **Edit**.
 1. In the **Content** tab, tap the configure icon: